What 100 Calories Actually Looks LikeArticle posted in: Diet & Nutrition

 Depending on what snack you are reaching for, 100 calories can look a little (actually a LOT!) different.
 When dealing with the internal conflict to decide between choosing a healthy snack or that large bag of chocolate candies, take into consideration just how many calories each of those candies contain.

-By making smart snack choices, you can ensure you are getting the nutrients you need to stay on track.
+By making smart, healthy snack choices, you can ensure you are getting the nutrients you need to stay on track.
 This doesn’t mean your snacks have to be boring!
-For some delicious snack ideas, we have created a list for you to compare what a nutritious 100 calorie snack looks like in comparison to its 100 (empty) calorie counterpart.
+For some delicious and nutritious snack ideas, we have created a list for you to compare what a nutritious 100 calorie snack looks like in comparison to its 100 (empty) calorie counterpart.

 Here are 10 healthy snack options that are around 100 calories and their not-so-healthy comparisons: